mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 with some test cases.
 - Back of the envelope calculations might be needed for coding too, make sure you understand the memory layout of the data structures that you'll use in your programming language.
-- For followups that you won't be able to solve because of the time limit, get into the habit of expressing your ideas clearly in typed text, I don't know if these notes are used by the interviewer or read by the HC, for example:
+- For the followups that you won't be able to solve because of the time limit, get into the habit of expressing your ideas clearly in typed text, I don't know if these notes are used by the interviewer or read by the HC, for example:
   - **Interviewer**: The solution that you proposed should work fine, how would you modify your algorithm so that it runs faster if there are no resource constraints?
   - **You**: I can improve the performance of my algorithm by using multiple threads doing X or I can parallelize the work by using map reduce where the map function is M